 - Customers have access to limited edition products (which makes customers feel special).

 - Customers can choose how to use the points they collect.

 - Customers have access to tutorials, free make-overs – education on the products helps with decision on purchase.

-By the way, we are preparing a blog post about how to set up a loyalty program identical to Sephora’s with the use of Voucherify platform.
-Stay tuned!
+By the way, we've prepared a blog post about how to set up a loyalty program identical to Sephora’s with the use of Voucherify platform.